-It probed 140 so-called Operations for People's Liberation, established purportedly to fight crime, but which between 2015 and 2017 resulted in 413 people being killed, shot "sometimes at point blank range".
+And it probed 140 so-called Operations for People's Liberation, established purportedly to fight crime, but which between 2015 and 2017 resulted in 413 people being killed, shot "sometimes at point blank range".

 - 'Systematic' torture -

-He said the investigators had drawn up a list of 45 officials within the two agencies "who should be investigated and prosecuted".
+Investigator Francisco Cox stressed in a statement that commanding officers and high-level officials "had full knowledge of this pattern of crimes," adding that the investigators had drawn up a list of 45 officials within the two agencies "who should be investigated and prosecuted".

 © 2020 AFP